john-overton/yet-another-wiki-demo/docs/DevPlanning/RFP Application and Architecture and API Design.md

 This API structure covers the main functionalities of the RFP application as described in the project documents.
 It provides endpoints for managing organizations, users, RFPs, voting, AI integration, billing, notifications, search, and reporting.

-The actual implementation of these endpoints will be done using Next.js API routes, which will interact with PocketBase for data storage and retrieval, and with Google Generative AI for AI-powered features.
+The actual implementation of these endpoints will be done using Next.js API routes, which will interact with PostgresSQL for data storage and retrieval, and with Google Generative AI for AI-powered features.

 Remember to implement proper authentication and authorization checks for each endpoint to ensure data security and access control based on user roles and permissions.